jamesleesaunders/d3-x3d/README.md

 ### Getting Started

-Include D3.js, X3DOM and d3-x3d script and style files in the `<head>` section of your page:
+Include D3.js, X3DOM and d3-x3d js and css files in the `<head>` section of your page:

 ```html
 <head>